 If the respondent fails to comply with any of these conditions, it is considered a breach of the PPO.
 Violating a protection order is a serious offence, and the consequences can be severe.

-When a breach of a PPO happens, the police may arrest the perpetrator without a warrant if they reasonably suspect a violation.
+When a PPO is breached, police may arrest the perpetrator without a warrant if they reasonably suspect a violation.
 The offender can face criminal charges, leading to fines, imprisonment, or both.

 What Can Victims Do If Their Protection Order Has Been Breached?